Scalable Acceleration for Classification-Based Derivative-Free Optimization: Experiments

 \subsection{On Synthetic Functions}

-We first test on four well-known benchmark test functions: Ackley, Levy, Rastrigin and Sphere.
-Analytic expressions can be found in appendix \ref{syn} and \Figref{benchmarks} shows the surfaces of four 2-dimensional test functions, it can be observed that they are highly nonconvex with many local minima except for Sphere.
-These functions are minimized within the boundary $\Omega=[-10,10]^n,$ and the minimum of them are all $0.$ We choose the dimension of solution space $n$ to be $50$ and $500,$ and the budget of function evaluation is set to be $5000$ and $50000$ respectively (as the results show, in order to make the algorithm converge, only a few portions of the budget is enough for ``RACE-CARS'').
-Region shrinking rate is set to be $\gamma=0.9,0.95$ and region shrinking frequency is $\rho=0.01,0.001$ respectively when $n=50,500.$ Each of the algorithm is repeated 30 runs and the convergence trajectories of mean of the best-so-far value are presented in \Figref{n_50} and \Figref{n_500}.
-All the figures can be found in appendix \ref{appendixfigures}.
+We commence our empirical experiments with four benchmark functions: Ackley, Levy, Rastrigin and Sphere.
+Their analytic forms and 2-dimensional illustrations are detailed in Appendix.
+Characterized by extreme non-convexity and numerous local minima and saddle points—with the exception of the Sphere function—each is minimized within the boundary $\Omega = [-10,10]^n$, with a global minimum value of $0$.
+We choose the dimension of solution space $n$ to be $50$ and $500,$ with corresponding function evaluation budgets of $5000$ and $50000$.
+Notably, as indicates, the convergence of the \emph{RACE-CARS} requires only a fraction of this budget.

-The numbers attached to the algorithm names in the legend of figures are the mean value of obtained minimum.
-It can be observed that ``RACE-CARS'' performs the best on both convergence speed and optimal value, except for the strongly convex function Sphere, where it is slightly worse than ``CMA-ES''.
-However, it should be emphasized that ``CMA-ES'' involves an $n$-dimensional covariance matrix, which is very time-consuming and suffers from scalability issue compared with the other four algorithms.
+Region shrinking rate is configured to be $\gamma=0.9$ and $0.95$, with shrinking frequency of $\rho=0.01$ and $0.001$ for $n=50,500$, respectively.
+Each algorithm is executed over 30 trials, and the mean convergence trajectories of the best-so-far values are depicted in \Figref{n_50} and \Figref{n_500}.
+The numerical values adjacent to the algorithm names in the legends represent the mean of the attained minima.
+It is evident that that \emph{RACE-CARS} performs the best on both convergence speed and optimal value, with a slight edge to \emph{CMA-ES} on the strongly convex Sphere function.
+Yet this comes at the cost of scalability due to \emph{CMA-ES}'s reliance on an $n$-dimensional covariance matrix, which is significantly more computationally intensive compared to the other algorithms.